SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 This section provides an overview of the feature set of open source container registry implementations (which passed the OSS health stage above) and map out requirements (and nice-to-haves) against it.
-SCS-compliant software must be robust enough, to be able to operate under heavy load (e.g. high availability (HA) mode, federation, etc.) and the crucial feature is security.
+The container registry software must be robust enough, to be able to operate under heavy load (e.g. high availability (HA) mode, federation, etc.) and the crucial feature is security.
 We defined a set of required features that the container registry implementation must have and also a set of desirable (nice to have) features are defined and evaluated here.